 Free trust badges

-To build more trust with your customers, there are a number of free trust badges you can use.
+To build customer trust, there are a number of free trust badges you can use.
 Here are a few of the best:

 Finding your favorite trust badge is just as easy for a WordPress site.
 Here’s a link to help you explore your choices.